How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Exterminator Cost for Common Pests

-Disclaimer: While we try to be as accurate as possible in the cost estimates covered here, the current economic recession adds a new variable to cost calculation that's impossible to predict.
+Disclaimer: While we try to be as accurate as possible in the cost estimates covered here, the ongoing economic recession adds a new variable to cost calculation that's impossible to predict.
 Please refer to all prices as merely guidelines and subject to change as your local inflation rates increase or decrease.

 Costs can vary greatly from one pest to another.
 Here are some of those pests, what damage they can do, and an estimate of how expensive the treatment might be.